-- Depreciation attributable to the assets used by the relevant service; - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which they can be written off; - Amortisation of intangible long-term assets attributable to the service.
+- Depreciation attributable to the assets used by the relevant service (as per the Depreciation policy on page 34); - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which they can be written off; - Amortisation of intangible long-term assets attributable to the service.

 The Council is not required to raise council tax to cover depreciation, impairment losses, or amortisations.
-However, it is required to make an annual provision from revenue to contribute towards the reduction in its overall borrowing requirement (see the Debt Redemption policy).
+However, it is required to make an annual provision from revenue to contribute towards the reduction in its overall borrowing requirement (see the Debt Redemption policy on page 47).
 Depreciation, revaluation and impairment losses, and amortisations are therefore replaced by the contribution in the General Fund Balance by an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement.